Fire at hospital for elderly kills 21 in latest major South Korea accident

 A fire at a large shopping mall complex killed eight people on Monday when smoke and toxic fumes spread rapidly.
 Fire screens designed to stop the spread of fire and smoke did not function in the relatively new building.

-Later on Wednesday, there was a fire on a subway train in Seoul after a man sprayed flammable material and lit it, but it was put out within minutes, Yonhap news agency reported quoting witnesses.
-The police have the man in custody, Yonhap said.

-There have been two subway accidents in the past month that left nearly 200 people injured.
+There have since been two subway accidents that left nearly 200 people injured.